The Measurement and Calibration Toolkit

 .
 The data buffer controls the throughput of the data sent from the calibration engine to the LabVIEW API.

 The Read Measurement VI read duration parameter dictates how long a client reads streaming data from the calibration engine.
-The buffer size is determined by the buffer size parameter.
+The buffer size parameter determines the buffer size.
 If the data buffer fills up, the calibration engine generates an error and stops streaming data.

-Note Your parameter selection and settings affect the CPU usage of your system and may need to be optimized.
+Note Your parameter selection and settings might affect the CPU usage of your system.
+Consider optimizing your system if necessary.

 Figure 16.
 DAQ List Mode